You know you need to build your email list. You know you need to put it somewhere. But, where?

 - We need the ability to do subscriber TAGGING and break our subscriber list into multiple segments.
 Ideally, we will NOT have to have multiple email lists, but instead have ONE list where we can make use of custom fields and tagging to segment our list.

-- Be able to set up basic automations that can do multiple things at the same time.
+- Be able to set up basic automations that can be triggered automatically based on actions taken.
 For instance, a person makes a purchase and we can tag them, email them, and update a custom field all at the same time.

-We do not want to be stuck with old-school, "one size fits all" autoresponder campaigns.
-The old way is to send everybody on the list the same emails based on nothing more than their date of subscription.
+We do not want to be stuck with old-school, uni-dimensional autoresponder campaigns.
+This means a person subscribes to something and they get the same set of emails, in all cases, based on nothing more than a pre-determined schedule based on their date of subscription.

 Instead, we want real marketing automation that allows us to truly deliver a customized experience to every subscriber based on what we know about them.